loc-conformance/linebench/CONTRIBUTING.md

 A run worth publishing is measured elevated, so the power scheme or governor is set for it, on a machine with nothing else running, and its trust checks say so: a control drift under a few percent, both command orders within a few percent, background well under one core.
-A run holding a build given by hand lands under `results/local/` and never on the page's release tables. `results/README.md` is generated; do not edit it by hand.
+A run holding a build given by hand lands under `results/local/` and stays out of the page's release tables. `results/README.md` is generated; do not edit it by hand.

 Publish it from your own repository: copy `results/README.md` and the run directories it names